mincong-h/algorithm/README.md

 **Find Max (Min).** Do not use sorting to find max or min values from an array.
 This can be done using variables and in one iteration.
 Time complexity: O(N).

+**Sorting.** Sometimes sorting is useful before addressing the real problem.
+It enables the relationship between neighbour elements.
+The time complexity is O(N log N).

 ## Priority Queue

 **Kth Element.** Find the Kth largest or smallest element in a collection or